 - Close all drain valves including but not limited to - the manual washout water drain (Valve Location 4 page 4-10) and the water pump drain valve (Valve Location 2 page 4-10.) - If emptying the water tank for example, in preparation for winterizing continue reading, otherwise skip to the next step.
 Drain the water tank by opening both the the water tank fill port and tank valves (Valve Location 1 page 4-10.) - 3.
 Close the tank valve and open the water tank fill port valve (Valve Location 1 page 4-10.) - 4.
 Open the water blowout air valve (Valve Location 4 page 4-10) and wait until all water is purged from the water tank fill port valve. - 5.
 Close the water blowout air valve. - 6.
 If blowing out admix for winterizing, perform the admix water purge (refer to Purging the Admix System with Water on page 6-12) at this time, leaving open the admix washout valve (Valve Location 2 page 4-10).
 Next perform the admix air purge procedure then close the admix washout valve. - 7.
-Close the water tank fill port valve.

-- 8. Open the pump drain valve (Valve Location 2 page 4-10.) - Open the water blowout air valve and wait until all water is purged from the pump drain valve - 10.
+Close the water tank fill port valve. - 8.
+Open the pump drain valve (Valve Location 2 page 4-10.) - Open the water blowout air valve and wait until all water is purged from the pump drain valve. - 10.
 Close the water blowout air valve. - 11.
 Close the pump drain valve. - 12.
 Open the manual washout water valve (Valve Location 4 page 4-10.) - 13.
 Open the water blowout air valve and wait until all water is purged from the manual washout water valve. - 14.
 Close the water blowout air valve. - 15.
-Close the manual washout water valve. - 16.
-Open the manual mix water valve (Valve Location 5 page 4-10.) - 17.
-Open the water valve on the Operating Keypad by pressing the Mix Water button, (button 13 on page 4-5) to ON. - 18.
+Close the manual washout water valve.

+- 16. Open the manual mix water valve (Valve Location 5 page 4-10.) - 17.
+Open the water valve on the Main Operating Keypad by pressing button 15, to ON. - 18.
 Open the water blowout air valve and wait until all water is purged from the water valve into the mix bowl. - 19.
 Close the water blowout air valve. - 20.
-Close the water valve on the Operating Keypad by pressing the Mix Water button, (button 13 on page 4-5) to OFF.
+Close the water valve on the Main Operating Keypad by pressing button 15, to OFF.